Serious Sam 4: Development

 Development of Serious Sam 4 began in October 2012.
 The game was confirmed in June 2013, when the website Humble Bundle launched a "Humble Weekly Sale" containing several past games from the Serious Sam series to help fund the game.
 While playtesting the game's "jammer" feature—a movable device that could disable objects in a certain radius—the development team devised that this component and further prospective mechanics would better fit a different type of game, which was developed as The Talos Principle and released in 2014.
 In September 2015, The Talos Principle co-writer Jonas Kyratzes and his wife, Verena, were announced as the screenwriters for Serious Sam 4.

 Serious Sam 4 was announced under the name Serious Sam 4: Planet Badass in April 2018, during the opening of the Reboot Develop 2018 conference in Croatia, with a teaser trailer.
 One level was demonstrated behind closed doors at E3 2018 that June.
 At the time, the game was planned to launch in 2019.
 In May 2020, Serious Sam 4 was re-announced without the Planet Badass subtitle and with a release window of August 2020 for Microsoft Windows and Stadia.
 According to developers, the Planet Badass title, which had borne out from the game's plot of a few Earthlings fighting against invading forces, was dropped as localizing this part of the title to other languages was impossible to do.

 The game was later delayed to 24 September.
 Devolver Digital stated that, due to an exclusivity deal with Stadia, versions for PlayStation 4 and Xbox One had been postponed to early 2021.
 However, according to Croteam's communications manager Daniel Lucic, the game was not set for release on those consoles and never had been.
 He attributed the error to a misunderstanding.
 The game was released for Xbox Series X/S (including via Xbox Game Pass) and PlayStation 5 on 7 December 2021.

 Reception

 Serious Sam 4 received "mixed or average reviews", according to review aggregator website Metacritic.
-The site calculated normalised ratings of 68/100 for the Microsoft Windows version, 65/100 for the PlayStation 5 port, and 57/100 on Xbox Series X/S.
+The site calculated normalised ratings of 68/100 for the Microsoft Windows version, 65/100 for the PlayStation 5 port, and 57/100 on Xbox Series X/S. Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 38% of critics.